qfoldit/Protein-Design-MCP/README.md

 }
 ```

-19 of 21 tools available (ZairaChem's 2 tools need its own separate conda environment, see below -- not part of this Modal image).
+20 of 24 tools available (ZairaChem's 3 tools and `predict_peptide_quantum_vqe` need their own separate environments, see below -- not part of this Modal image).
 Local PDB files are automatically sent to Modal.

 ---